 While there are plenty of options available in the market, some of which have been listed above, it is up to you to choose the strings you are the most comfortable playing.

-Find out your favourite set by trying as many types of strings as you can, and get going on your journey with the guitar.
+Find out your favorite set by trying as many types of strings as you can, and get going on your journey with the guitar.